St. Elisabeth of Hungary Church and School: Child sexual abuse scandal

 In 2002, the Los Angeles Times published a front-page story revealing Father Michael Baker's serial sexual abuse of boys.
 Baker met with Archbishop Roger Mahony in December 1986 and confessed to having had sexual contact with children.
 After his confession, Baker was temporarily assigned to St. Elisabeth, a parish with a school serving children from kindergarten to the eighth grade, in the summer of 1987 and then on a full-time basis from 1988 to 1991.
 The reassignment was conditioned on a Baker having no contact with minors.
 The archdiocese learned in February 1989 that Baker was counseling a young boy in violation of the restriction.
 A St. Elisabeth's student later came forward stating that he was repeatedly molested by Father Baker from 1989 to 1992.
 In addition, a former St. Elisabeth altar boy filed suit against the archdiocese in 2002 alleging that he was sexually abused by Father Baker beginning in 1990 when he was 12 years old.

 Mahony later apologized and assumed full responsibility for allowing Baker to remain in the ministry.

 Recent history

 In 2001, the Rogationist Fathers began the direction of St. Elisabeth Parish.

 On February 22, 2019, the heart of St. John Vianney visited St. Elisabeth's as part of the "Heart of a Priest" relic tour.

 School

 St. Elisabeth Catholic School was founded by the Sisters of Providence of Saint Mary-of-the-Woods, Indiana.
 The school opened on September 11, 1928.
-The original school was a one two-story building with four classes and an auditorium.
+The original school was a two-story building with four classes and an auditorium.

 The school, serving students from kindergarten through the eighth grade, celebrated its 90th anniversary in September 2018.

+Alumni

 Actress/comedian Julie Brown is an alumna of St. Elisabeth.